Skip to main content

 Shui-yin Sharon Yam, associate professor of Writing, Rhetoric, and Digital Studies and Gender and Women's Studies in the College of Arts & Sciences, has received the Outstanding Book Award from the Conference on College Composition and Communication.

-Her book, "Inconvenient Strangers: Transnational Subjects and the Politics of
+Her book, "Inconvenient Strangers: Transnational Subjects and the Politics of Citizenship," was honored at the virtual convention in April.

 By Miko McFarland and Lindsey Piercy